Personal Injury Lawyer and Car Accident Lawyer in Clearwater, FL

 Most personal injury cases are filed as result of negligence.
 Negligence implies that an individual or employer had an obligation to act in specific way to a different party failed that duty.
 The breach that resulted caused an injury to the other party.
 This is the most common kind of personal injury action, covering many classes of claims.

-Call our Clearwater Personal Injury Attorneys Today!
+Call our Clearwater Personal Injury Lawyer and Car Accident Lawyer Today!

 Personal injury claims can result from the intentional misconduct of another person or entity.
 This might happen when a person physically assaults another party or when someone falsely imprisons or kidnaps another person.
 If you are hurt by those actions, odds are personal injury action that is viable exists.
 The majority of other personal injury cases are filed as a result of strict liability.
 This is a legal theory that was enacted for ultra-hazardous activities, dog bite cases, and even product liability cases.
 In what is known as a strict liability case, you don’t have to show the defendant acted in a manner that was intentional or negligent, it is enough to prove you were injured as a result of the product or animal in question.